Clone Hero: Development

 Clone Hero started as a small project of Ryan Foster's in 2011, then called GuitaRPG, built in the XNA engine and bearing simple, 2D graphics.
 Around 2015, the game's name was changed to Guitar Game to reflect its forking away from the RPG style, and had been upgraded with pseudo-3D graphics made with 2D graphics with warped perspective.
 The project was later moved to Unity, and received its final name change to Clone Hero.
 In 2017, the game had its first alpha release.

+Setlist

 Reception

-Clone Hero made an appearance at Awesome Games Done Quick 2020.
+Clone Hero made appearances at Awesome Games Done Quick 2020 and Summer Games Done Quick 2023.
+Both showcases were performed by Clone Hero creator Frif.
 The game has been praised for its large and thriving community, as well as its gameplay which has been favorably compared to the original Guitar Hero games.